alonsta/alonsta/README.md

 ### 💻 About Me
 - **Programming Languages I Know**:
-  Python, C#, Java, JavaScript, Assembly x86, and some C.
+  Python, C#, Java, JavaScript, Assembly x86, and some C'ish languages.

 - **What I Work On**:
   - random things that catch my eye on the internet.
   - things my teacher told me to do.